AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

     position in the structure tree of the document.The output does not include headers or footers.In addition, headings that repeat across pages are reported for the first occurrence only.
--   Bounds : The bounds are as per PDF specification coordinates.
+-   Bounds : Bounding box enclosing the content items forming this element.
+Not reported for elements which don't have any content items (like empty table cells).
+The bounds are as per PDF specification coordinates.
     PDF pages are generally specified in inches (like A4 page is 8.3 inches x 11.7 inches).
 If values are required in coordinates, we need a DPI value i.e. dots per inches.
 As per PDF specification, 72 DPI is used when creating a PDF.
 So, width of an A4 page is specified to be ~= 598 units (8.3 inches x 72) when creating the PDF.
     All values reported in Extract use this 72 dpi based coordinates.
 Again as per PDF spec, absolute values of bounds are in a coordinate system where origin is (0,0), up and right directions are positive.
 Going by this coordinate system, for all rects reported in Extract, bottom < top and left < right.
     In Extract JSON schema, all rects are of type #/definitions/rect  and rect is defined as:

-    **"description": "Rectangle/Box in PDF coordinate system (bottom-left is origin).
+    **description: Rectangle/Box in PDF coordinate system (bottom-left is origin).
 Values are in PDF user space units.
-Order of values - left, bottom, right, top",**
+Order of values - left, bottom, right, top.**

 -   Font : Font description for the font associated with the first character.
 Only reported for text elements.